jeppeter/evtcall-rs/README.md

 > rust event driven framework

 ### Release History
+* Jul 3rd 2024 to release 0.2.6 to add get_name in EvtChannel
 * Apr 11th 2024 to release 0.2.2 to add DeferCall when call defer functions when functions return
 * Apr 11th 2024 to release 0.2.0 for name changed ThreadEvent
 * Apr 10th 2024 to release 0.1.10 for export EventFd in ThreadEvent simplified interface functions